 Paleo Frozen Food Delivery Services

 Maybe you live in Montana (where you can only find Beetnik meals at the Helena Walmart), maybe your favorite specialty food store is constantly out of stock, or maybe you’re looking for a bit more variety from your Paleo freezer meals.
 If shopping at your local market just isn’t doing it for you, there are a whole range of fantastic companies you can order from online that offer Paleo gourmet frozen meals.

 While ordering online can often be slightly pricier than picking up a frozen meal from the grocery store, there are a lot of pros to ordering from an online company.
 For one: it saves you a shopping trip.
 For another: the companies we’ve listed specialize in creating meals for the Paleo Diet.
-Because they make their meals fresh, and often use local vendors and produce, their customers have a wide variety of exciting meal options.
+Because they make their meals fresh, and often use local vendors and seasonal produce, their customers have a wide variety of exciting meal options.

 The Good Kitchen

 If you’re trying to feed a family, The Good Kitchen has two other great options: their “keep it clean” bulk order, and their “lunchbox” meals for kids.
 If you choose to order their meals in bulk, you get a variety of 40 freezer meals.
 Their kids’ meals are separated into visually pleasing compartments and typically include a protein, vegetable, fruit and/or dessert item.
 Best news with TGK: all orders ship free, with a minimum order amount of only 5 meals.

 For full pricing see: